qboriskr/suspicious_sources/README.md

 ```
     paths = ['E:/video_tmp/Sharij']
     opts = {
-         'min_new_comments': 500,  # min new comments to keep new version of dump.
-New dump is always added.
+         'min_new_comments': 500,  # min new comments to keep the new version of a dump.
-         'min_new_comments_perc': 10,  # % of new comments, to keep new version of dump.
+         'min_new_comments_perc': 10,  # % of new comments to keep the new version of a dump.
          'skip_existing': True
     }
 ```